U.S. flag

 From MedlinePlus Genetics

-As a result of the severe neurological problems usually associated with Aicardi-Goutières syndrome, most people with this disorder do not survive past childhood.
-However, some affected individuals who develop the condition later or have milder neurological problems live into adulthood.
+As a result of the severe neurological problems that are usually associated with Aicardi-Goutières syndrome, most people with this disorder do not survive past childhood.
+However, some affected individuals with the later-onset form of the condition and milder neurological problems can live into adolescence or adulthood.

-Some people with Aicardi-Goutières syndrome have features characteristic of autoimmune disorders, which occur when the immune system malfunctions and attacks the body's own systems and organs.
-Some of these features overlap with those of another disorder called systemic lupus erythematosus (SLE).
-A feature of SLE that also occurs in about 40 percent of people with Aicardi-Goutières syndrome is a skin problem called chilblains.
-Chilblains are painful, itchy skin lesions that are puffy and red, and usually appear on the fingers, toes, and ears.
-They are caused by inflammation of small blood vessels, and may be brought on or made worse by exposure to cold.
-Vision problems, joint stiffness, and mouth ulcers are other features that can occur in both disorders.
+About 40 percent of people with the early-onset form of Aicardi-Goutières syndrome develop a skin problem called chilblains.
+Chilblains are painful, itchy skin lesions that are puffy and red, and they usually appear on the fingers, toes, nose, and ears.
+They are caused by inflammation of small blood vessels and may be brought on or made worse by exposure to cold temperatures.

-Most newborns with Aicardi-Goutières syndrome do not show any signs or symptoms of the disorder.
-However, about 20 percent are born with a combination of features that include an enlarged liver and spleen (hepatosplenomegaly), elevated blood levels of liver enzymes, a shortage of blood cells called platelets that are needed for normal blood clotting (thrombocytopenia), and neurological abnormalities.
+Some newborns have a combination of features that include an enlarged liver and spleen (hepatosplenomegaly), elevated blood levels of liver enzymes, and a shortage of blood cells called platelets that are needed for normal blood clotting (thrombocytopenia).
+They may develop intermittent fevers in the absence of infection (sterile pyrexias).
 While this combination of signs and symptoms is typically associated with the immune system's response to a viral infection that is present at birth (congenital), no actual infection is found in these infants.
 For this reason, Aicardi-Goutières syndrome is sometimes referred to as a "mimic of congenital infection."

-Aicardi-Goutières syndrome is a disorder that mainly affects the brain, the immune system, and the skin. https://medlineplus.gov/genetics/condition/aicardi-goutieres-syndrome
+Aicardi-Goutières syndrome is a disorder with variable signs and symptoms, but it primarily affects the brain, the immune system, and the skin. https://medlineplus.gov/genetics/condition/aicardi-goutieres-syndrome

 Clinical features